AM-i-B-V/github-env-manager/README.md

 A modern, web-based tool for managing GitHub environment variables and secrets across multiple repositories and environments.
 Built with Go and featuring a beautiful, responsive UI.

+## Why This Tool?

+GitHub's web UI has a limitation: users with **write access** cannot edit environment variables and secrets through the web interface - only users with **admin access** have this capability.
+However, users with write access can manage these variables and secrets using the GitHub API.
+This tool bridges that gap by providing a user-friendly web interface that works with the GitHub API, allowing users with write permissions to manage environment variables and secrets without requiring admin access.

 ## Features

 - 🔐 **GitHub Authentication** - Secure authentication using Personal Access Tokens (PAT)